-For 35 years Project Cariño has provided therapy free of charge to McCurdy Ministries Community Center and McCurdy Charter School students and their families.
-We employ two full-time therapists, one full-time school psychologist and mentor four master’s level MSW student interns.
-During the 2017-18 school year, our counselors and interns shared over 4,600 contact hours with students.
+Since 1984, Project Cariño has provided therapy free of charge to McCurdy Ministries Community Center and McCurdy Charter School students and their families.
+We employ two full-time therapists and mentor student interns from area colleges.

 Project Cariño Programs include:

-- Therapy including talk, play and familiy therapy
+- Therapy including talk, play and family therapy

 - Big Buddy/Little Buddy mentoring program for high school and elementary students